open-resources/problem_bank_scripts/tests/test_question_templates/question_expected_outputs/public/q16_matrix-input/q16_matrix-input.md

 ### Answer Section

-### pl-submission-panel

-Everything here will get inserted directly into the pl-submission-panel element at the end of the `question.html`.
-Please remove this section if it is not application for this question.

-### pl-answer-panel

-Everything here will get inserted directly into an pl-answer-panel element at the end of the `question.html`.
-Please remove this section if it is not application for this question.

 ## Part 2

 Please write your answer as a matrix input in python or matlab format.

 ### Answer Section

-### pl-submission-panel

-Everything here will get inserted directly into the pl-submission-panel element at the end of the `question.html`.
-Please remove this section if it is not application for this question.

-### pl-answer-panel

-Everything here will get inserted directly into an pl-answer-panel element at the end of the `question.html`.
-Please remove this section if it is not application for this question.

 ## Attribution